Cato Institute. Cato’s website provides extensive research on educational reforms such as school choice.

 Congressional Research Service.
 The CRS issues briefing papers on current education issues.
 CRS studies are available here.

-Friedman Foundation for Educational Choice.
-A nonprofit group founded by Milton and Rose Friedman devoted to expanding school choice.
+EdChoice is a nonprofit group founded by Milton and Rose Friedman devoted to expanding school choice.

 Government Accountability Office.
 The GAO produces reports on the operations of the department’s programs.
 You can search for GAO studies here.

 U.S. Department of Education.
 The department’s website provides information on its agencies and programs.

 U.S. Department of Education.
 The Office of Inspector General investigates waste, fraud, and abuse in department programs.